kohlsne/eInk/README.md

-# eInk_HA
+# eInk
-Home Assistant Add on for my eink picture frame
+Docker container to run on server to update my custom eink picture frame